delafu/CarND-LaneLines-P1/writeup_template.md

 * Run the Hough Transform to find the lanes
 * And last draw the lines

-Using this pipeline I´m very happy with the results that I´ve obtained in the images and in the two first videos.
-For example
+I´m happy with the results I´ve obtained in the static images and in the first two videos, but I have to work to fix the challenge video that is horrible.
+I´m going to explain some of the steps of the pipeline.

-If you'd like to include images to show how the pipeline works, here is how to include an image:

-![alt text][image1]
+### Find edges using Canny edge detector

+I´ve used a very similar parameters that I used in the lesson and I think that I have a good result.

+### Find edges using Canny edge detector

+I´ve used a practical method and I´ve selected a polygon

 ### 2. Identify potential shortcomings with your current pipeline